 This note gives some background to the use of personal service companies to avoid tax, before discussing the introduction of IR35 and its first years of operation.

 Although IR35 has remained controversial in the twenty years since it was first announced, and many stakeholders have made the case for the regime to be scrapped, the rules have remained on the statute books.
 In the 2016 Budget the then Chancellor George Osborne announced that from April 2017 public sector bodies would have new duty to ensure any contractors that they took on were complying with IR35.
-At the time Ministers ruled out introducing a similar duty on the private sector, but the Autumn 2017 Budget noted that in 2018 the Government would “carefully consult on how to tackle non-compliance in the private sector, drawing on the experience of the public sector reforms.”
-A consultation was launched on 18 May; the deadline for responses is 10 August.
+At the time Ministers ruled out introducing a similar duty on the private sector.
+However, in the Autumn 2017 Budget the Government announced that in 2018 it would “carefully consult on how to tackle non-compliance in the private sector, drawing on the experience of the public sector reforms.”
+A consultation was launched on 18 May, which closed on 10 August.
+To date no further announcements as to potential reforms to IR35 have been made.
 A second note discusses these developments.

 HM Treasury press notice, Government to consult on tax avoidance in the private sector, 18 May 2018